 If municipal water services are not available in your area, you should determine whether you will have an adequate well water supply before you construct your new home.
 You may wish to talk to neighbours or well drillers.
 Nova Scotia Department of Environment's well drilling records are another possible source of information.

-During construction, periodic inspections are required to ensure construction is being done in accordance with the Part 9 of the National Building Code of Canada requirements.
-You are responsible for notifying the Building Official (798-6902) at least 48 hours before an inspection is required.
-For new homes, inspections at the following stages are mandatory:
+During construction, periodic inspections are required to ensure construction is being done in accordance with the National Building Code of Canada.
+Your permit package will include a checklist of required inspections of which you should be aware.
+You are responsible for notifying the Building Official (798-8391 Ext.
+122) at least 48 hours before an inspection is required.
+For new homes, inspections at the following stages are required

-Prior to pouring footings (when footing forms are in place)
+• Before pouring footings (when footing forms are in place)

-Footings in place
+• Footings in place

-subfloor and foundation insulation
+• Subfloor and foundation insulation

-except for manufactured and modular homes,
+• Except for manufactured and modular homes,

 o the framing, roof, plumbing, and mechanical systems

 o insulation and vapour barrier before wall framing is covered, and

-for manufactured and modular homes,
+• For manufactured and modular homes,

 o superstructure installation and anchorage systems

 o foundation insulation and vapour barrier before wall framing is covered, and plumbing connections below the first floor, and